Deportation Lawyer in Phoenix

-Immigration Violation: Many people are deported for violating United States immigration laws in some capacity.
+- Immigration Violation: Many people are deported for violating United States immigration laws in some capacity.
 Some people enter the country illegally, some falsify their documentation, and others allow their visas to expire.

 - Criminal Conviction: If an individual enters the U.S. legally, he may still be deported if he is convicted of a serious crime within five years of admission.
 If the individual's crime is punishable by more than one year in jail, he will likely be deported.

 Understanding the Deportation Process

 The deportation process begins with an arrest.
 The Executive Office for Immigration Review is responsible for ensuring that the arrested individual receives a fair removal hearing, during which a judge examines the individual's documentation, alleged crimes, and other information.
 An individual facing deportation may choose to have an immigration lawyer present.

 There are several ways in which an individual may gain relief from deportation.

 A skilled immigration lawyer may successfully argue for one of the following: